Central Nervous System Atypical Teratoid/Rhabdoid Tumor Treatment

 Because radiation therapy can affect growth and brain development in young children, especially children who are 3 years old or younger, the dose of radiation therapy may be lower than in older children.

 High doses of chemotherapy are given to kill cancer cells.
-Healthy cells, including blood-forming cells, are also destroyed by the cancer treatment.
+This treatment destroys healthy cells, including blood-forming cells.
 Stem cell transplant is a treatment to replace the blood-forming cells.
 Stem cells (immature blood cells) are removed from the blood or bone marrow of the patient and are frozen and stored.
 After the patient completes chemotherapy, the stored stem cells are thawed and given back to the patient through an infusion.
 These reinfused stem cells grow into (and restore) the body's blood cells.

 Treatment for childhood CNS AT/RT may cause side effects.